Ni-MH battery charger using LM317T

 You may use 5.6Ω.

-Important: The input voltage should always be greater than the output voltage at 3.6V.
+Important: The input voltage should always be greater than the output voltage by 3.6V.

-In this case, two AA battery charging.
+In this case, we are charging two AA batteries.
 It is 1.2Vx2 = 2.4V.
-Therefore, the input voltage should be 6V.
+Thus, the input voltage should be 6V.

-With this level of voltage, the LM317 works at full capacity.
-It will lose less of the excess energy.
-And almost no chance that the voltage of each battery (while charging) will exceed 1.5V at all.
+With this level of voltage, the LM317 works at its full capacity.
+It will have less excess energy.
+There is almost no chance that the voltage of each battery (while charging) will exceed 1.5V at all.

-We should use the input voltage to be a 6V 500mA regulated power supply, to maintain the efficiency of the circuit, and reduce the chance of overvoltage for a Ni-MH battery.
+The input voltage of the regulated power supply should be 6V 500mA.
+Both to maintain the efficiency of the circuit and reduce the chance of overvoltage for a Ni-MH battery.

-We have many circuits to choose from regulator ICs such as 7806, 7805 or even LM317 are easy to use.
+In this circuit, we have many regulator ICs to choose from, such as 7806, 7805, or even LM317.
+They are easy to use.

-But today let’s use a transistor circuit.
-We will try to calculate the components, modify them, and compare the differences.
-Even though the circuit is old.
-But if we already have these components.
-We should try to learn it.
+But for today, let’s instead use a transistor circuit because we already have the transistors and other components.
+We can also learn to calculate the components.
+Even though this kind of circuit is old.
+But if we already have it, we should at least try to learn it.

 Block Diagram of Universal NiCD NiHM Battery Charger